 - Science and technology

 Your skills will be assessed in various ways, and you will be expected to participate in a range of activities such as presentations, discussions, and group debates.
-Some course providers give students the opportunity to take part in discussions with Deaf community members.
+Some course providers give students the opportunity to meet with Deaf community members to practice signing.

 Assessments and evidence